MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-azure-ad-b2b.md

 ### Assign a Power BI Pro license to guest user

-Assigning a Power BI Pro license to the guest user, within your tenant, lets that guest user  view content in the tenant.
+Assigning a Power BI Pro license to a guest user, within your tenant, lets that guest user view content in the tenant.
+For more information, see [Assign licenses to users on the Licenses page](/office365/admin/manage/assign-licenses-to-users#assign-licenses-to-users-on-the-licenses-page).
+Before assigning Pro licenses to guest users, contact your Microsoft account representative to ensure you're in compliance with the terms of your agreement with Microsoft.

 ![Diagram of guest user experience with Assign Pro license from your tenant.](media/service-admin-azure-ad-b2b/license-approach-2.png)

-Follow these steps to assign a Pro license to a guest user:

-1. In the Microsoft 365 admin center, under **Active Users**, select the guest user.

-1. In the right pane, select **Licenses and Apps**.

-1. Select **Power BI Pro**, then select **Save changes**.

 ### Guest user brings their own Power BI Pro license